| Constantine, struck as Caesar,

 • Severus II was defeated in Spring 307 while attempting to retake Rome which was in his territory.

-• Constantine assumed the title Augustus (July 307) with the authority of Maximian but without the approval of Galerius.
-Constantine, who was already married and had a son, Crispus, divorced his wife to make a dynastic marriage to Fausta, daughter of Maximian and sister of Maxentius, thus cementing the support of the elder statesman Maximian, while the alliance freed up Maximian and Maxentius to oppose Galerius's attempt to retake Rome.
+• Constantine, who was already married and had a son, Crispus, divorced his wife to make a dynastic marriage to Fausta (March 307), daughter of Maximian and sister of Maxentius, thus cementing the support of the elder statesman Maximian, while the alliance freed up Maximian and Maxentius to oppose Galerius's attempt to retake Rome.
 (Coins in the name of Fausta are common, but not minted until much later, after the fall of Licinius.)
-Constantine's elevation to Augustus was as expected in a tetrarchal system because the Caesar becomes Augustus when the Augustus dies.
+Constantine assumed the title Augustus with the authority of Maximian but without the approval of Galerius.
+Constantine's elevation to Augustus was as expected in a tetrarchal system because the Caesar becomes Augustus when the Augustus (Severus II) dies.
 Constantine did not pick a Caesar; there were already too many rulers in the west.
 At the time, Maxentius and Maximian were also claiming the title Augustus in the west.

-• Alexander of Carthage rebeled against Maxentius in 308 and was defeated in 310.
+• Alexander of Carthage rebeled against Maxentius in 308, issued rare coins, and was defeated in 310.